iotexproject/iotex-docs/docs/developer/hardware/pebble-aws-configuration.md

 title: Configure AWS IoT Core
 ---

-# Configure AWS IoT Core to receive data from Pebble Tracker
+# Configure AWS IoT Core to receive data from Pebble

-To integrate Pebble Tracker with AWS IoT Core we will need to setup a Policy, configure a new _Thing_, and download the cryptographic certificates required for Pebble Tracker to send data to AWS.
+To integrate Pebble with AWS IoT Core we will need to setup a Policy, configure a new _Thing_, and download the cryptographic certificates required for Pebble to send data to AWS.

 ## Create the AWS IoT policy

-We will create an AWS IoT policy that allows your Pebble Tracker to connect and send messages to AWS IoT.
+We will create an AWS IoT policy that allows your Pebble to connect and send messages to AWS IoT.

 1. In the AWS IoT console, if a _Get started_ button appears, choose it.
 Otherwise, in the navigation pane, expand **Secure**, and then choose **Policies**.